suhlig/cf-101-for-k8s-users/src/index.markdown

 * In K8s, we have `Jobs`, pre-start scripts, init containers
 * In CF, we have `Tasks`

-# Horizontal scaling

-* In K8s, we have `kubectl scale deployment`
-* In CF, we use `cf scale`
-  * The platform will ensure your app gets sufficient instances

 # How workflows map